 Oil change intervals depend on your vehicle age and recommendations.
 More modern car engines are cleaner and use synthetic oils which last a lot longer.

-Generally, oil change intervals for more modern cars running fully synthetic oil is between 10 and 15,000 miles.
+Generally, oil change intervals for more modern cars running fully synthetic oil are between 10 and 15,000 miles.
 Older cars may be as little as 3,000 miles.
-But your vehicles service book will specify the correct mileage between oil changes.
+But your vehicle’s service book will specify the correct mileage between oil changes.

 What Oil Type Should I Use?